 A long-focus pod camera with a single-frame FOV of $9.33^{\circ} \times 9.33^{\circ}$ was used as the experimental subject.
-A visible light area-array camera with the same technical specifications was used to replace the area-array infrared camera for functionality verification.
+A visible light area-array camera with the same technical specifications was used to replace the area-array infrared camera for functional verification.
 The camera achieved 70° wide-field coverage through seven exposures.
 The equipment was mounted on a simulated flight test platform for imaging experiments, using the aircraft's actual attitude variation curve within a single flight strip as input, as shown in Fig. 12.
-The pointing commands were superimposed and compensated using attitude information feedback from the POS.
+The pointing commands were

-Fig. 12 Aircraft attitude angle change curves: (a)Yaw; (b)Pitch; (c)Roll 图 12 载机姿态角度变化曲线: (a)方位角; (b)俯仰角; (c)横滚
+Fig. 12 Aircraft attitude angle change curves: (a) yaw; (b) pitch; (c) roll 图 12 载机姿态角度变化曲线:(a)方位角;(b)俯仰角;(c)横滚 角

-The comparison of imaging results for the forward-pass and return-pass scans were shown in Figs. 13 and 14.
-The dashed rectangular box represented the FOV for a single image, with the center of the rectangle being the LOS center.
-The solid rectangular box indicated the stitching alignment area, which remained consistent for both methods.
-In the traditional method, the maximum LOS deviation between the first and last frames of each scan pass was 29 pixels, corresponding to 0.
-39°.
-In contrast, the new method proposed in this study reduced the maximum deviation to 5 pixels, corresponding to 0.
-07°.
+The comparison of imaging results for the forwardpass and return-pass scans are shown in Figs. 13 and 14.
+The dashed rectangular box represents the FOV for a single image, with the center of the rectangle corresponding to the LOS center.
+The solid rectangular box indicates the stitching alignment area, which remains consistent for both methods.
+In the traditional method, the maximum LOS deviation between the first and last frames of each scan was 29 pixels, corresponding to 0.39°.
+In contrast, the new method proposed in this study reduced the maximum deviation to 5 pixels, corresponding to 0.07°.
 The central LOS remained essentially aligned with the horizontal line of the vertical flight path, confirming the effectiveness of the vertical flight path LOS correction method proposed in this study.

-The LOS pointing deviations for the two scanning methods illustrated above were shown in Table 1, where $(a)\sim(g)$ correspond to the exposure sequence of the seven images.
+The LOS pointing deviations for the two scanning methods illustrated above are shown in Table 1, where (a)-(g) correspond to the exposure sequence of the seven images.
 The center of the FOV for the center exposure image (d) was selected as the horizontal LOS reference point for each row of images.
-With this method, the root mean square (RMS) of the central LOS stability deviation was improved from 9.
-23 pixels, as seen in the traditional method, to 2.
-78 pixels.
+With this method, the root mean square (RMS) of the central LOS stability deviation was improved from 9.23 pixels, as seen in the traditional method, to 2.78 pixels.

-From the data in the Table 1, it was observed that

-Table 1 LOS Stability Deviation in Area-Array Imaging Systems using the new vertical flight path correction method, the exposure images near the center point of each image row showed pixel errors relative to the horizontal axis ranging from 1 to 2 pixels, corresponding to 0.25 \sim 0.5 mrad.
-For exposure images located at the boundary of a single row (roll angle $\Phi=30^\circ$), the vertical deviation relative to the central horizontal axis was approximately 4 pixels, corresponding to 1 mrad.
-In the previously discussed simulation of the optimized algorithm, the error near the central exposure point was approximately 0.2 mrad, while the error near the boundary of a single row was 0.4 mrad.
-The comparison indicated that during the simulated flight imaging experiments, a system error of approximately 0.6 mrad still existed.
+From the data in Table 1, it is observed that using the new vertical flight path correction method, the exposure images near the center point of each image row show pixel errors relative to the horizontal axis ranging from 1 to 2 pixels, corresponding to 0.25 - 0.5 mrad.
+For exposure images located at the boundary of a single row (roll angle $\Phi = 30^{\circ}$), the vertical deviation relative to the central horizontal axis is approximately 4 pixels, corresponding to 1 mrad.
+In the previously discussed simulation of the optimized algorithm, the error near the central exposure point is approximately 0.2 mrad, while the error near the boundary of a single row is 0.4 mrad.
+The comparison indicates that during the simulated flight imaging experiments, a system error of approximately 0.6 mrad still exists.